 Upon arriving in the Salt Lake Valley, the Mormons publicly announced the practice of plural marriage, which Smith had instituted in secret some years earlier.
 Plural marriage would become the faith’s most famous characteristic during the 19th century.
 However, the practice was vigorously opposed elsewhere in the United States, threatening the church’s existence as a legal institution.

-They also began to build, laying out farms, creating irrigation systems, and constructing homes, churches, and schools.
+They also began to build, lay out farms, create irrigation systems, and construct homes, churches, and schools.
 The first community established in the Salt Lake Valley in 1847 was called Bountiful.
-The next year, lands were purchased in present-day Ogdon and in 1859, Tooele, Provo, and Manti were founded.
-Fillmore, Utah, intended to be the capitol of the new territory, was established in 1851.
-Almost immediately, Brigham Young sent out scouting parties to identify and claim additional settlement sites, minerals and other resources.
+The following year, lands were purchased in present-day Ogdon, and in 1859, Tooele, Provo, and Manti were founded.
+Fillmore, Utah, intended to be the capital of the new territory, was established in 1851.
+Brigham Young immediately sent out scouting parties to identify and claim additional settlement sites, minerals, and other resources.
 Before long, new settlements were made as far south as Mexico, west into California, north into Idaho and Canada, and east into Wyoming.
 Missionary efforts led to outposts at Ft.
-Lemhi, Idaho, Las Vegas, Nevada and Elk Mountain in east-central Utah.
+Lemhi, Idaho, Las Vegas, Nevada, and Elk Mountain in east-central Utah.

 As the colonizer and founder of Salt Lake City, Brigham Young was appointed the territory’s first governor and superintendent of Indian affairs by President Millard Fillmore.
 Young quickly organized a militia, created Indian missions, directed the building of roads, and established businesses and services to allow the territory to be self-sustaining.
-However, by the mid-1850s federal officials received reports that Young was electing only Mormons to become government officials and non-Mormon settlers were frequently complaining of harassment and abuse at the hands of the Latter Day Saints.
+However, by the mid-1850s, federal officials received reports that Young was electing only Mormons to become government officials, and non-Mormon settlers frequently complained of harassment and abuse at the hands of the Latter Day Saints.

 Others contended the Mormons were essentially in a state of rebellion against the United States.
-President Buchanan’s concern that Brigham Young was intent on making Deseret, as Utah was then known, an independent state prompted him to install a non-Mormon governor.
-This ignited what became known as the Utah War, a confrontation that lasted from May 1857 until July 1858.
+President James Buchanan’s concern that Brigham Young was intent on making Deseret, as Utah was then known, an independent state prompted him to install a non-Mormon governor.
+This ignited what became known as the Utah War, which lasted from May 1857 until July 1858.

 Unwilling to give up the territory, Young made plans to burn Salt Lake City and move his followers to Mexico, but at the last minute, he relented and agreed to step down as governor on April 12, 1858.
 Young and his followers were pardoned for acts of rebellion, and U.S. forces established Camp Floyd 40 miles southwest of Salt Lake City.

-Despite this, complete federal dominance was slow in coming.
-Brigham Young maintained a “shadow government” for years and conflict between the Mormons and the federal government, particularly over the issue of polygamy, would continue for nearly 40 years.
-In 1890, church leader and Prophet, Wilford Woodruff, announced that he had received a revelation, which officially discontinued the practice of plural marriage.
+Despite this, complete federal dominance was slow to come.
+Brigham Young maintained a “shadow government” for years, and conflict between the Mormons and the federal government, particularly over the issue of polygamy, would continue for nearly 40 years.
+In 1890, church leader and Prophet Wilford Woodruff announced that he had received a revelation that officially discontinued the practice of plural marriage.
 Utah was finally made a state in 1896.

-In November 1978, Congress established the Mormon Pioneer National Historic Trail as part of the National Trails System, which commemorates the 1846-47 journey of the Mormon people from Nauvoo, Illinois to the Valley of the Great Salt Lake.
+In November 1978, Congress established the Mormon Pioneer National Historic Trail as part of the National Trails System, commemorating the 1846-47 journey of the Mormon people from Nauvoo, Illinois, to the Valley of the Great Salt Lake.